 - 1. Educate the public about VISA and VRSA transmission. - 2.
-Educate providers and laboratories to report confirmed and probable cases of VISA and VRSA within 24 hours of diagnosis or lab report to the LHD. - 3.
-Educate laboratories to submit appropriate VISA and VRSA isolates cultured to OLS.
+Educate providers and laboratories to report confirmed and probable cases of VISA and VRSA within 24 hours of diagnosis or lab report to the LHD.

-- West Virginia Department of HEALTH BUREAU FOR PUBLIC HEALTH - 4.
-Provide consultation, education, and guidance to providers, laboratories, and LHD. - 5.
+- 3. Educate laboratories to submit appropriate VISA and VRSA isolates cultured to OLS. - 4.
+Provide consultation, education, and guidance to providers, laboratories and LHD. - 5.
 Provide assistance to LHD and healthcare facilities to conduct Control Investigations. - 6.
 Provide assistance to the LHD in implementing control measures as needed.

-Disease Control Objectives (2,3)
+Disease Control Objectives (2,4)

-To prevent the spread of VISA/VRSA, infection control precautions should be implemented immediately and remain in place until a pre-defined endpoint, such as the patient has been culture-negative three times during a period of three weeks or the patient's infection has healed.
-The endpoint should be determined on a case-by-case basis taking into consideration the infection site and setting and in consultation with the state health department.
+To prevent the spread of VISA/VRSA, infection control precautions should be implemented immediately and remain in place until a pre-defined endpoint such as the patient has been culture-negative three times during a period of three weeks or the patient's infection has healed.
+The endpoint should be determined on a case-by-case basis taking into consideration the infection site and setting and in consultation with state health department.

-Infection Control Recommendations by Setting (Exhibit B) should be considered; however, these may need to be customized for specialized healthcare settings, such as dialysis or home healthcare.
+Infection Control Recommendations by Setting (Exhibit B) should be considered; however, these may need to be customized for specialized healthcare settings such as dialysis or home healthcare.